 The tour starts in the late afternoon, when we meet in the hotel for a talk, drinks and canapés.
 If you have booked your air travel through Academy Travel, we will organise a transfer from the airport to the hotel.
 Overnight Prague.
 (Canapes)

 Prague is one of Europe’s most beautiful cities and it has been the jewel in the crown of many a monarch, from the medieval kings of Bohemia, to the Habsburg Rudolph I, who transformed the city into a Renaissance capital of the Holy Roman Empire.
 The city continued to flourish throughout the centuries as the cultural heart of an empire: a musical centre where Mozart, Smetana and Dvorak were adored and, later, for its distinctive art nouveau style.
 Today we explore the city’s art, history and music.
 After a talk in the hotel this morning, we take a walking tour of the UNESCO world-heritage listed Old Town, with its stunningly picturesque lanes and palaces.
 After a welcome lunch in a superior restaurant, we visit the museum dedicated to Alphonse Mucha, whose graphic art defined what is quintessentially art nouveau.
-In the evening we enjoy a performance at either the Rudolfinium or Smetana Hall.
-Overnight Prague.
+Evening at leisure Overnight Prague.
 (B, L)

 Prague Castle has been a centre of political power for more than a millennium, and as such has accumulated fine examples of Czech architecture from the Romanesque to the Baroque.
 Today the complex is home to both the President of the Czech Republic and a number of excellent collections.
 We begin our tour of the area this morning with a visit to the 16th-century Lobkowicz Palace, whose collection includes masterpieces by Brueghel, Canaletto and Velazquez as well as an excellent collection of the original manuscripts of Mozart, Haydn and Beethoven.
 After a break for lunch, we have a guided tour of St Vitus’ Cathedral and its treasury, and a visit to the Sternberg Palace, where the National Gallery displays its antiquities and Old Masters, including Durer’s extraordinary Feast of the Rosary.
-Evening at leisure.
+This evening we enjoy a piano recital by the acclaimed Ukrainian pianist, Valentina Lisitsa, at the Rudolfinium.
 Overnight Prague.
 (B)

 This morning we depart by coach for Bratislava, stopping to visit two UNESCO World Heritage sites, representing two very different sides of Czech history and culture.
 Our first stop is Kutna Hora, a town born in the 12th century around Bohemia’s first Cistercian abbey, which later grew rich enough from silver mining to rival Prague.
 Our second stop is Villa Tugendhat, outside of Brno.
 Mies van der Rohe designed the villa in 1929 for Grete Tugendhat, who had long been an admirer of his work, and its clean, modernist lines melded with noble materials is a perfect embodiment of his architectural principles.
 The three-storey villa has been recently restored, along with its original furnishings, also designed by the architect and his collaborators.
 In the late afternoon, we continue to Bratislava.
 Dinner in a local restaurant.
 Overnight Bratislava.
 (B, D)